StudentDataLabs/EmptyHousingInnovationLab/README.md

 In 2015 there were 20,915 long-term vacant homes in London according to Council Tax Base records.
 Long-term empty housing is defined as property that has been vacant for over 6 months.With 1,318 long-term empty homes, Newham is the worst performing borough in London followed by Kensington & Chelsea and Barnet.
 The Lab will focus on these three areas as well as the role of other factors such as economic activity and measures of deprivation.

+Empty Homes, a national campaigning charity, has recently published a report outlining some analysis of the current situation of empty housing in England.
+This [report](http://www.emptyhomes.com/wp-content/uploads/2011/05/Empty-Homes-in-England-Final-September-2016.pdf) is a great resource containing more research info as well as policy and advice for those looking to put an empty home back on the market.

 ### The Empty Housing Lab, Saturday 29th October 2016
 The Lab is split into two sections - a Data Workshop and an Innovation Lab.
 The workshop helps students learn real-world data skills such as data visualisation, open data and programming.
 The Innovation Lab will draw on multidisciplinary methods and develop data-driven tools to tackle long-term vacant homes.
 Data Lab Volunteers will have the option to take part in the workshop or the Lab before the two converge in the second part of the event.